 Now you can add new logins for the journalists at your news organization who will be checking the system for submissions.
-Make sure the journalist is physically in the same room as you when you do this, as they will have to create a password and scan a barcode for their two-factor authentication.
+Make sure the journalist is physically in the same room as you when you do this, as they will have to scan a barcode for their two-factor authentication.
 Since you’re logged in, this is the screen you should see now:

 In the top right corner click the “Admin” link, which should bring you to this page:

 Once there, click ‘Add User’ button, which will take you to this page:

-Here, you will hand the keyboard over to the journalist so they can create their own username and password.
+Here, you will hand the keyboard over to the journalist so they can create their own username.
 Once they’re done entering a username for themselves, have them write down their pre-generated diceware passphrase.
 Then, you will select whether you would like them to also be an administrator (this allows them to add or delete other journalist accounts), and whether they will be using Google Authenticator or a YubiKey for two-factor authentication.

 If they are using Google Authenticator for their two-factor, they can just proceed to the next page:

 At this point, the journalist should make sure they have downloaded the Google Authenticator app to their smartphone.
 It can be installed from the Apple Store for an iPhone or from the Google Play store for an Android phone.
 Once you download it and open it, the app does not require setup.
 It should prompt you to scan a barcode.
 The journalist should use their phone’s camera to scan the barcode on the screen.

 phone’s keyboard to input the random characters that are highlighted

 Inside the Google Authenticator app, a new entry for this account will appear on the main screen, with a six digit number that recycles to a new number every thirty seconds.
-Enter the six digit number under “Verification code” at the bottom of the SecureDrop screen here, and hit enter:
+Enter the six digit number under “Verification code” at the bottom of the screen, and hit enter.